 Method Types in Dynamics AX Classes

 There are many different types of methods.
-Some of the more common types are
+Some of the more common types are1.
+Static Methods

 2. Main Method